-- 3.6 The Table of Benefits should be constructed allowing for the monthly timing of contribution receipts, investment growth and deductions to cover charges. - 3.7 If the Actuary believes that information in addition to that provided in the Table of Benefits is needed to ensure that the provision of product information is fair, clear and not misleading, then the Actuary should advise the PRSA provider as to what additional information should be disclosed.
-For this purpose, the Table of Benefits and any explanatory notes attaching thereto should be modified, amended or augmented as necessary. - 3.8 In preparing a Preliminary Disclosure Certificate for a Standard PRSA, the following assumptions should be made: - (a) the contract is following a default investment strategy; - (b) contributions will increase at each contract anniversary at the rate of deflation required for the purposes of Paragraph 7.1; and
+- 3.6 The Table of Benefits should be constructed allowing for the monthly timing of contribution receipts, investment growth and deductions to cover charges. - 3.7 A note should be included after the Table of Benefits in the case of Statements of Reasonable Projection, which advises the contributor that the accrued transfer value of the contract is included in the columns of the Table headed "Projected PRSA contract value if no account is taken of applicable expenses and charges to date" and "Projected PRSA contract value if account is taken of applicable expenses and charges and charges to date". - 3.8 If the Actuary believes that any other information in addition to that provided in the Table of Benefits is needed to ensure that the provision of product information is fair, clear and not misleading, then the Actuary should advise the PRSA provider to seek approval from the Pensions Board, in accordance with the provisions of Article 7 of the PRSA Disclosure Regulations, to adapt the prescribed content and format of the Table of Benefits and any explanatory notes attaching thereto.

-(c) the contract is in respect of a male, and the resulting annuity is a single life annuity determined in accordance with Section 9.
+- 3.9 In preparing a Preliminary Disclosure Certificate for a Standard PRSA, the following assumptions should be made: - (a) the contract is following a default investment strategy; - (b) contributions will increase at each contract anniversary at the rate of deflation required for the purposes of Paragraph 7.1; and - (c) the contract is in respect of a male, and the resulting annuity is a single life annuity determined in accordance with Section 9.